-The number of staff included in April 2020 was significantly reduced due to the Covid-19 pandemic and the national lockdown that commenced on 23 March 2020.
-Although regular casuals were furloughed, in accordance with the guidance, these were not included in the calculation as furlough pay was based on 80% of their average earnings rather than their actual hourly rate of pay.
-A significant number of casuals who were excluded this year are male and their hourly rate would have put them in the lower quartile.
-Without these roles being present, the overall gender pay gap has increased.
+The number of casual staff included in the calculations has been greatly reduced in the April 2020 and April 2021 figures due to the Covid-19 pandemic.
+Although the school buildings were open and operating in April 2021, other areas of the Foundation were yet to reopen e.g. Events and Leisure Services.
+A significant number of casual staff who work in these areas are male and their hourly rate of pay would have placed them in the lower quartile.
+Without these roles being present in the figures, the overall gender pay gap has increased.